sepehr-safari/nostribe-web-client/CODE_OF_CONDUCT.md

 ## **Be inclusive**

-Nostribe welcomes contributions from people of all backgrounds and experiences.
+Iris welcomes contributions from people of all backgrounds and experiences.
 We encourage diversity and value the perspectives of all contributors.

 ## **Be collaborative**

-Nostribe is a collaborative project.
+Iris is a collaborative project.
 We encourage open communication, constructive feedback, and collaboration among all contributors.

 ## **Be accountable**